 What’s included in a cash flow statement?

-A cash flow statement is divided into three main sections, each highlighting a specific type of activity:
+A cash flow statement is divided into three main sections, each covering a specific type of expense and revenue:

 Cash flows from financing activities: Transactions related to loans and repayments, issuing and repurchasing company stock, and paying dividends.